Do Gerbils Eat Grapes in the Wild?

 |Fiber||<1%||4 to 5%|

-Gerbils can eat small pieces of grape once or twice a week.
-However, if you routinely give more than that, the diet of your gerbil will become out of balance.
-(Fresh) grapes contain a lot of water and can cause health issues when you give too much.
+Gerbils can eat small pieces of fresh grapes once a week.
+Dried/dehydrated grapes (raisins) should be limited to only once every two weeks or once a month.
+If you give more than that, your gerbil’s diet can become unbalanced.
+Grapes contain a lot of water and sugar, which can cause health issues.

 How many grapes can you give?